Jugni Chali Jalandhar: Plot

 In this pursuit, she does things which she had never dreamt of before, like cooking for 10–15 people, working in the fields, etc. Her troubles do not end here, with one problem approaching her after another.
 Though he refuses to acknowledge his love for her, Vicky helps her to come out of each problem.
 Though he continues to fight with her, he secretly knows that none except Jugni has the potential to solve the family's problems.
 Jugni and Vicky face each hurdle together, be it dealing with the notorious Gurpal and Preeto, saving their land, and transforming the mischievous children Bunty and Bubbly into good ones, Jugni and Vicky somehow succeed.
-Several people (Jiya, Vicky's buaji, his eldest parjaiji, Samarjit) have come to know about Jugni's medical background, yet they accept her, since they know she did all this for Vicky and they've seen her caring for his family.
+Several people (Jiya, Vicky's buaji, his eldest parjaiji, Samarjit, Gattu - The Thief) have come to know about Jugni's medical background, yet they accept her, since they know she did all this for Vicky and they've seen her caring for his family.

 When Jugni's parents visit her on her first anniversary, they are surprised that Vicky has not given Jugni the rights of being his wife.
 They plan to take their daughter back to London, but Vicky manages to prove his love for Jugni and before they leave, her parents are satisfied and believe that eventually everyone will accept their daughter.
 Despite all the difficulties it presents her, life is a blessing for Jugni, since Vicky is with her.
 The show ends with everyone accepting Jugni after the truth is revealed.